-It sounds like a simple shift to make, but it’s refocusing your team on exactly what can be done in a set period of time.
-Think of it this way, with OKR’s you’re asking ‘what are the biggest impact items I can achieve this quarter?’, rather than simply ‘what would I like to achieve?’
+- It sounds like a simple shift to make, but it’s refocusing your team on exactly what can be done in a set period of time.
+Think of it this way, with OKR’s you’re asking what can I achieve this quarter?
+Rather than simply what would I like to achieve?

 Chances are your employees know their work best, so why not let them set their own goals?
 They’ll feel more connected with the activities required to achieve key results, and will likely be more productive in the process.